Where is Florianopolis

 I have heard

-people talking about Brazil being dangerous, is Florianopolis
+talk about Brazil being dangerous, is Florianopolis

 safe?

-Absolutely.
+Yes.
 While no place in the world

 is unfortunately 100% free of crime these days, Florianopolis is about as safe a city as they come.
-The bad rap
+The bad rap Brazil has received in the international press is

 due almost single handedly to the large urban centers